 - Perfect your body position: Your body’s positioning within the water can create drag, or help you glide through the water effortlessly.
 Focus on keeping your body parallel to the bottom of the swimming pool, the more your legs sink through the water, the harder you will have to work and the slower you will move.

 - Develop a killer kick: As we discussed in our blog post on breaststroke technique, around 75% of your propulsion through the water is generated from your kick.
 It, therefore, makes sense to work on maximising this element of your technique.
 A stronger kick aids your body position by ensuring that your legs stay high in the water.

 - Work on your breathing: Developing an efficient breathing pattern gives your technique the best chance to succeed.
 If you are struggling for breath with each stroke, this will have a knock on effect, compromising your speed through the water each time you need to take a breath.

 For specific technique tips about breaststroke technique, check out our blog which goes in depth on the things you need to master to become a breaststroke world beater!

 You can improve your front crawl speed and minimise water resistance by aiming to keep your body horizontal and keeping your hips closer to the water’s surface.
 Engaging your core muscles will help you to keep your spine straight as you move through the water.
 You can also try lowering the position of your head, not enough to be totally submerged, but so that you are looking down as opposed to straight ahead.

-Similarly to swim the breaststroke or butterfly stroke more effectively, you will need to maintain a streamlined body position, but there will be a few differences to the technique used for the front crawl.
-For breaststroke, you should still aim to keep a horizontal position, but allow your hips to drop slightly, with your legs behind the rest of your body, not below.
-For butterfly, try to keep your hips and shoulders horizontal and your body as close to the surface as the water as possible.
+Similarly to swim the breaststroke or butterfly stroke more effectively, you will need to maintain a streamlined body position, but there will be a few differences in the technique used for the front crawl.
+For breaststroke, you should still aim to keep a horizontal position but allow your hips to drop slightly, with your legs behind the rest of your body, not below.
+For butterfly, try to keep your hips and shoulders horizontal and your body as close to the surface of the water as possible.